 - ¼ C reduced fat shredded Mexican cheese (I used Sargento)

 - Salsa for serving, optional

 - Heat a skillet over medium heat and spray with cooking spray.

-- Slice peppers and onion and toss with 1/2 Tbsp of the fajita seasoning.
+- Slice peppers and onion and toss with ½ tablespoon of the fajita seasoning.

 - Add veggies to skillet and sauté until soft, about 6 minutes.

 - Meanwhile, cover chicken tenders with wax paper and pound with the flat end of a meat mallet until thin.
-Coat with remaining 1 Tbsp of fajita seasoning.
+Coat with remaining 1 tablespoon of fajita seasoning.

 - Prepare a baking dish by spraying it with cooking spray.